jgtolentino/Scout-Dashboard/README.md

 **🎉 Ready to transform your retail analytics with AI!**

-For questions or support, please create an issue in the repository or contact the development team.
+For questions or support, please create an issue in the repository or contact the development team.# Trigger deployment